AhmadMdegem/Computer-vision/nn/Readme.txt

-Classifier for Handwritten Hebrew Letters with CNN
 ##Description :

 1. download dataset (hhd_dataset)
 2. set gray color & resize to 32 32 (main.py) black white
 3.  split dataset to train,test and val set.
 (SplitePhoto.py)
 4. fitting in train and val the model with dropout
-6. predict on the test set and compare with the true letter by Confusion matrix (cnn.py)
+6. predict on the test set and compare with the true letter by Confusion matrix (nn.py)
 7. table of accuracy for letters(result.txt)

 ##Environment :